 Set Your Goals

 By now, you should have decided on one occupation you want to pursue.
 Before putting a plan in place to eventually find a job in that field, you'll first need to set some goals.
-These goals should be divided into short-term goals that can be accomplished in under a year and long-term goals that can take anywhere from 1–5 years to accomplish.
+Divide these goals into short-term goals that can be accomplished in under a year and long-term goals that can take anywhere from one to five years to accomplish.
 For example, applying to a community college to receive an associate's degree can be done in less than a year and would be a short-term goal.
 Getting a certification that requires two years would be a long-term goal.
 It's important to make sure these are actionable goals that allow you to measure your progress.

 Now that you have set your goals, you will need to decide how to reach them.
 A career action plan will help guide you as you pursue your short and long-term goals.
 The first step to making your action plan is listing out all your goals.
 Once you have your goals listed, you should write the concrete steps it's going to take to achieve each one.
-You will also want to write down any potential barriers that would stop you from accomplishing your goals.
-Having this information in front of you can help you prioritize the actions needed to achieve your primary objective—which should be finding a job.
+Also, write down any potential barriers that would stop you from accomplishing your goals.
+Having this information in front of you can help you prioritize the actions needed to achieve your primary objective—finding a job.